 Accomplishments & Priorities

-It’s been an incredible honor to serve as your state representative these last five years.
+It’s been an incredible honor to serve as your state representative these last six years.
 During that time, we’ve accomplished so much to make people’s lives better from increasing our investments in public schools to reducing the high cost of health care to reducing our negative impact on the environment – and many of these accomplishments have been bipartisan.

 In these difficult and uncertain times, it’s more important than ever to have representatives who will prioritize protecting those who need help the most.
 I first got involved in public service because I wanted to be in a position to change the world for the better, and I do my best every day to take on the tough decisions and make sure every hardworking Coloradan is able to support their family, be rewarded for their hard work, and get back to enjoying the Colorado way of life.